I have to admit I was never the smartest kid at school nor was I able to go through university as an exemplary student.

 If you are using a mac, you need to download Android File Transfer: www.android.com/filetransfer

-Now your android phone will be recognized as a mass storage and you can drag and drop the file into the music folder or wherever.
+Now your android phone will be recognized as a mass storage and you can drag and drop the file into the music folder.